TarunRaveesh/amFOSS-tasks/Task-11/README.md

 ## Task 11 - Poster Design
-A nice job adding this as a Bonus Task, this was fun..
+A nice job adding this as a Bonus Task, this was fun...

-Please Check out the Poster I have uploaded :)
+I used both Canva And Photoshop to prepare this.
+Please check out the Poster I've uploaded.
+Hope U like it :)